 However, it should be remembered that directors have duties to run a company in a fair and responsible manner.
 The Companies Act says they should "exercise reasonable care, skill and diligence" .
 If a director does not do these things and the company becomes insolvent then there is the possiblity of the "veil of incorporation" being lifted and exposing them to personal financial risk.
 This will effect their credit rating in that the debts of the company could be passed onto them.
 The Insolvency Act 1986 places a very specific duty on directors of insolvent companies to act in the best interests of creditors.

-How would my credit rating be affected?
+How would my credit rating be affected by a company liquidation?

 Once a company goes into liquidation, the company ceases to exist and the directors duties cease.
 This does not appear on your personal credit rating.
 But if you try and raise credit for a different company of which you are a director it will be flagged.
 The credit rating agency will say something like "exercise caution as the director has had previous company failures".
 It is simply a case of once bitten twice shy.
 Normally, this does not cause a problem if it happened just once but if you have had multiple failures it will be difficult for your company to raise credit, no matter how well it is doing.
 Insurance companies are particularly picky on this point so you will probably pay a higher premium for business insurance.